Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Introduction

 {\it Organization}.
-Motivated by the challenges of the Expedia case study, we design \texttt{MetaLP} to support fast statistical inference on very large datasets that provides scalability, parallelism, and automation.
-The article is organized as follows.
 Section \ref{sec:formulation} provides the basic statistical formulation and overview of the \texttt{MetaLP} algorithmic framework.
-Section \ref{sec:theory} covers the individual elements of the distributed statistical learning framework in more detail, addresses the issue of heterogeneity in big data, and provides a concrete nonparametric parallelizable variable selection algorithm.
-Section \ref{sec:expedia} provides an in-depth analysis of the motivating Expedia dataset using the framework to conduct variable selection under different settings to determine which hotel and user characteristics influence likelihood of booking a hotel.
-Section \ref{sec:paradox} provides two examples on how the \texttt{MetaLP} framework provides a new understanding and resolution for problems related to Simpson's Paradox and Stein's Paradox.
-Section \ref{sec:conclusion} provides some concluding remarks and discusses future direction of this work.
-Supplementary materials are also available discussing simulation study results, the relevance of MetaLP for small-data, and the \texttt{R} scripts for MapReduce implementation.
-1em
+Section \ref{sec:theory} covers details of the individual elements of the distributed statistical learning framework, addressing the important issue of heterogeneity in big data along with a concrete nonparametric parallelizable variable selection algorithm.
+Section \ref{sec:sim} evaluates the effectiveness of our proposed variable selection algorithm and compares it with other popular methods through simulation studies.
+Section \ref{sec:expedia} provides an in-depth analysis of the motivating Expedia dataset using the framework to conduct variable selection under different settings to determine which hotel and user characteristics influence booking behavior.
+Section \ref{sec:conclusion} provides some concluding remarks and discusses the future direction of this work.
+Supplementary materials are also available discussing two examples on how the \texttt{MetaLP} framework provides a new understanding and resolution for problems related to Simpson's Paradox and Stein's Paradox, the relevance of \texttt{MetaLP} for small-data, and the \texttt{R} scripts for MapReduce implementation.